 Medical kits are a complicated subject.
 On Explorer courses, a medical kit template with recommended POMs (prescription only medications) is included in WMT manuals.
 This can be scaled up or down depending on group size, duration and any special needs related to the environment you are travelling to (add malaria standby treatment for the tropics, omit high altitude drugs for life at sea!).
-WMT’s Medical Director takes responsibility for authorising our Explorer students to purchase POMs from Nomad Travel, our reliable, experienced and preferred pharmacy partner, for up to three years after completing a course with WMT.
+WMT works with the pharmacist at Nomad Travel in the UK to facilitate obtaining for up to 2 years after completing a course with WMT.
 This is one of the services that sets WMT apart from other training providers.
-We teach what we’ll stand behind like the prudent use of POMs in remote, overseas places by sensible, well trained lay-people.

-On all Medic courses we discuss medical kits and a suggested a template to work from.
+On all Medic courses we discuss medical kits and a suggested a template to work from but Medic courses do not include authorisation to obtain POMs.

 The following is an extract from WMT’s BMC SUMMIT magazine article about medical kits.